leeannehammond/seirf-phoenix-rising-hw/unit_1/w01d2/homework/README.md

 We will walk through this together right now!

-* Go to your Github Enterprise homepage
+* Go to your gitHub homepage
-* Click the plus sign in the upper right hand corner of the GHE Navigation
+* Click the plus sign in the upper right hand corner of the Navigation
 * Select **New Repository**
-* Name your repository something like `madeline-seir-flex-ada-homework`
+* Name your repository something like `seirf-phoenix-rising-hw`
 * Make sure to that you repository is created with a `readme.md` and is public (so your instructional team can see your homework)
 * Click **Create Repository**
 * Now we need to clone this repository to our local machines.
 This will create a connection between your local code and your online submissions!